VR Simulation

 See exactly what a conversation looks like inside the headset.

-This is the live simulation running on the headset — an AI avatar that listens to what the learner says and answers back, in a scene that reacts in real time.
+This is the live simulation running on the headset — an AI avatar that listens to what the trainee says and answers back, in a scene that reacts in real time.

 POV capture — Language Simulator.